 more and more distinctive and this is associated

 with extensive pleural thickening and that

 constricts the lungs.
 So you get a lot of

 lung volume loss as well.
 So you can see here on

-the chest x-ray that there is a left-sided
+the chest X-ray that there is a right-sided

 pleural changes with thickening going up the

-of that left lung in chest x-ray, you see that
+of that right lung in chest X-ray, you see that

 it looks a lot less than the volume of the